 There are a couple of methods to stop pigeons and other birds from using your roof for nesting.

-- Gel Repellent – this is a non-permanent solution and is ideal if you are renting the place.
+- Gel repellent – this is a non-permanent solution and is ideal if you are renting the place.
 The gel wears off after a couple of weeks and you will have to reapply it.
 The gel works by making the surface slippery or sticky and makes it impossible for the birds to stay on it.
-There are also special gels that make the surface hot and it keeps birds away.
+There are also special gels that make the surface hot to the touch, and it keeps birds away.

-- String – Another way to protect your balcony rails is by tieing a string a few centimetres above it so it’s difficult for birds to grasp the rail.
+- String – Another way to protect your balcony rails is by tying a string a few centimetres above it so it’s difficult for birds to grasp the rail.

 - Spikes – Spikes are another permanent alternative to keeping birds away.
 They can be installed anywhere.
-They don’t leave a comfortable place for birds to roost or make a nest.
-Spikes are a permanent solution for residential and commercial properties.
-It’s a more expensive solution and the installation takes time but it’s worth it.
+Spikes are a solution for residential and commercial properties.
+It’s more expensive and the installation takes time but it’s worth it.

 You can modify specific parts of the roof by installing slants.
 Make the roof sloping so they can’t land and stay on it.
 If you do this to their favourite spots they will eventually stop coming to your home.

 What this is is metal base with metal prongs protruding from it making it impossible for birds to land on their favourite roosting spots.